enlevo/diy-battery/README.md

 LiFePO4 batteries are rechargeable.
 What we need is a **DC charger** to connect to the battery (the same way you charge car batteries).
 There are several chargers that convert AC to DC at a given ampere rate.
 Therefore, the less the amperage output, the slower the charging process will be.

 We recommend [WATE chargers](https://www.youtube.com/watch?v=wkeiRsDJwsk).
 They're cheap and reliable and offer great amperage given their price.
 Just make sure to purchase the right voltage when buying a charger.
 In our case, since we can charge our 12V battery up to 14.6V, we bought the charger with this voltage that charges the battery at 50A.
 This should fully recharge the battery in less than 6 hours.

+### Circuit breaker/inline fuse
+For security purposes, you should get an inline fuse or a circuit breaker between the inverter and the battery.
+This is because we don't want to overload the battery.

+As the name entails, these break the current when reaching a specific amperage.
+Not sure how much amperage your circuit breaker/fuse ought to have?
+No worries, check [this table](https://www.altestore.com/diy-solar-resources/recommended-inverter-cables-sizing-and-breakers-or-fuses/)!

 ### Great video references
 `//TODO`